Spicy Butternut Squash Soup

-I know, there are many, many versions of squash soup on the internet, but my rendition of butternut squash soup has one thing few others do: Bacon.
+I know, there are many, many versions of squash soup on the internet, but my rendition of spicy butternut squash soup has one thing few others do: Cayenne, of course, but also bacon.
+Yep, bacon.
 In the soup itself.

 Lots of recipes add crumbled bacon as a garnish, and I always support that — especially if you make your own bacon.
 (I have lots of homemade bacon recipes here.)
 But I took a tip from a minestrone soup I read about in Saveur magazine about 15 years ago to puree the bacon in the soup itself.

 Yeah, I hear ya: pureed meat?
 Ew!
 Except it’s not “ew,” because you only notice the flavor when you are eating this soup.
 It’s still predominantly a butternut squash soup, but you get extra body, richness and smokiness from the bacon.
 Trust me on this one.

 And yes, you can skip the bacon to make this vegetarian.
 But I wouldn’t.